aryanduntley/AIProjectManager/ai-pm-mcp/reference/directivesmd/02-project-initialization.md

 ### README Management
 - **README.md**: Standard human-readable documentation following best practices
-- **README.json**: AI-specific metadata for quick directory assessment
+- **Database Metadata**: AI-specific metadata stored in database for quick directory and file assessment

 **Configuration**: The `lastUpdatedBehavior` setting in config.json controls this behavior:
 - `"overwrite"` (default): Replace with most recent changes only - avoids duplicate tracking since we have comprehensive change tracking in projectlogic.jsonl, noteworthy.json, task files, and git history